rpi4gx/ephemeral-proxies-npm/README.md

 ### Library functions

-* getProxy(countries, whitelistIp, rapidApiKey) - Returns a new proxy.
+* getProxy(proxyType, countries, whitelistIp, rapidApiKey) - Returns a new proxy.

+    *proxyType* is required.
+Set to `ep.ProxyType.datacenter` or `ep.ProxyType.residential` to select the proxy type.

     *countries* argument is optional.
 A string array of [country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2), that you would like the proxies to be located.
 If null or empty, country will be randomly selected.